afkal/advent-of-code/README.md

 [Advent of Code](https://adventofcode.com/) puzzle implementations on various programming languages.

-Main motivation has been to 1) have fun with the puzzles as well as 2) experiment different programming languages.
+Main motivation has been to 1) have fun with the puzzles, as well as 2) experiment different programming languages.

 Currently experiments include following languages: